-We now turn to the second main consequence of the bilayer cavity geometry, namely the emergence of an additional weak branch when the symmetry between the two magnetic films is intentionally broken.
-In the perfectly symmetric limit discussed in Sec.~\ref{subsec:results_sym_enhancement}, the two films form a collective bright channel that couples strongly to the cavity field, while the complementary dark channel remains effectively decoupled.
-This bright-dark organization is a standard feature of multi-magnet cavity systems \cite{Zhang2015DarkModes,ZareRameshti2022CavityMagnonics,Zhan2021BrightDarkBilayers}.
-The important point here is that, within the present planar full-scattering framework, the dark channel is not permanently inaccessible.
-Once the two films are made inequivalent, the symmetry that protects the ideal dark state is relaxed, and the dark-derived branch acquires a weak but finite cavity visibility.
+In the perfectly symmetric limit (Sec.~\ref{subsec:results_sym_enhancement}), the two films form a collective bright channel that couples strongly to the cavity, while the complementary dark channel remains decoupled \cite{Zhang2015DarkModes,ZareRameshti2022CavityMagnonics,Zhan2021BrightDarkbilayers}.
+However, once the two films are made inequivalent, the symmetry that protects this ideal dark state is relaxed, granting the dark-derived branch a weak but finite cavity visibility.

-In the full bilayer scattering theory of Sec.~\ref{subsec:j0_scattering}, asymmetry enters naturally because the two films no longer share identical internal parameters.
-In the present subsection, we focus on the most transparent and experimentally natural control parameter, namely a small differential bias field,
+In the full double layer scattering theory, asymmetry enters naturally because the two films no longer share identical internal parameters.
+We focus on a practical control parameter, i.e., a small differential bias field: